weixingnie/youtubebot/readme.md

 videos with redundant titles(a lot of videos are named the same way but the content are not) We also have all the information of video thumbnails.

+In term of measurement, we value duration, title, video views, publishers, description, and thumbnails info as important values for web-crawler.
 ![](img/youtube.png)

 Taking in these sorts of information, we could use the data for further analysis or